Funded by: Google LLC.

 Dates: 2017-2021

-Principal Investigator: Erdem Yörük and Deniz Yüret
+Principal Investigator: E. Yörük and D. Yuret

 Can we say that emerging market economies are developing a new welfare regime?
 If so, what has caused this?